 To view the dashboard below in full screen or to download, click on the 3 dots in the top right corner of the dashboard.
 Key messages in this dashboard are also below the dashboard.

-- Employment rates in the 16 to 24 age group are low at 52.2% in the county which is similar to the regional average of 52.4% and the national average of 52.5%,
+- Employment rates in the 16 to 24 age group are low at 60.5% in the county which is higher than the regional average of 53.7% and the national average of 51.0%,

-- Currently 28% of employed residents in the county work in the public sector, the same as the regional average of 28%, both of which are higher than the national average of 22.2%, indicating a higher reliance on this sector for employment than the national average,
+- Currently 27.5% of employed residents in the county work in the public sector, similar to the regional average of 28.7%, both of which are higher than the national average of 22.4%, indicating a higher reliance on this sector for employment than the national average,

-- Currently 72% of employed residents in the county work in the private sector, the same as the regional average of 72% and lower than the national average of 78.8%,
+- Currently 72.5% of employed residents in the county work in the private sector, higher than the regional average of 71.3%, with both lower than the national average of 77.6%,

-- Estimates indicate that people in County Durham are mainly employed in professional occupations with 20% of those in employment in this classification, indicating greater reliance by the residents within the county on these occupations for employment.
-This rate is similar to the regional figure(20.4%), both of which are lower than national (22.9%) rates.
+- Estimates indicate that people in County Durham are mainly employed in professional occupations with 19.3% of those in employment in this classification, indicating greater reliance by the residents within the county on these occupations for employment.
+This rate is lower than the regional figure(20.2%), both of which are lower than national (23.2%) rates.

 Links to Data: